AviationEdgeAPI/Future-Schedules-API/README.md

-# Future-Schedules-API
+# Future-Airport-Schedules-API
-Aviation Edge [Future Schedules API](https://aviation-edge.com/future-flight-schedules-and-timetables-of-airports-api/) provides flight schedule data of a given date in the future by using an algorithm to create the schedule based on historical data.
-It has global coverage with the exception of military and private airfields certain airports with very little traffic.
-The API can return either the departure or the arrival schedule of an airport a time, meaning  that when implemented, your end-users can choose a flight off the list after picking a date and an airport.
+Aviation Edge [Future Airport Schedules API](https://aviation-edge.com/future-flight-schedules-and-timetables-of-airports-api/) provides flight schedule data of a given date in the future by using an algorithm to create the schedule based on historical data.
+It has global coverage with the exception of military and private airfields and airports with really little traffic.
+When implemented, your users can choose a flight off the list after picking a date and an airport.
 Details for each flight in the response include the flight number, flight time, airline, departure and arrival locations, aircraft details, the most used terminal and gate for the flight, and more.
-The API is particularly useful for online travel agency and flight booking services.
+The API is particularly useful for online travel agencies and flight booking services.

 ### Documentation
 You may find input parameters, output examples with explanations for each item, filter list, and more in the [documentation](https://aviation-edge.com/developers/).